searls/feed2gram/README.md

   --populate-cache     Populate the cache file with any posts found in the feed WITHOUT posting them to Instagram
 ```

+## Environment variables

+These environment variables can be set to augment the gem's behavior:

+* `SECONDS_PER_UPLOAD_CHECK` - when uploading video, feed2gram must wait until
+the [status code](https://tiagogrosso.github.io/instagram-graph-api-lib/enums/CONTAINER_STATUS_CODE.html) on the media indicates it is published.
+This variable determines how many seconds to wait between each check (defaults to 30 seconds).
+Shortening this value can lead to hitting one's hourly rate limit
+* `MAX_UPLOAD_STATUS_CHECKS` - how many status checks to perform before giving up on a piece of media and calling the post failed.
+Unfortunately, Facebook's servers can take anywhere from 15 seconds to 15 hours to download and process even trivially small videos, so GLHF

 ## Formatting your Atom feed's HTML

 feed2gram uses the first `<figure>` element to generate each Instagram post.
 That `<figure>` can contain one or more `<img>` tags and one `<figcaption>` tag, which will be used as the post's image(s) and caption, respectively.